2baOrNot2ba/iLiSA/README.md

 This metadata is useful for postprocessing stand-alone data, e.g. imaging XST data, handling TBB data or calibration.

+The `monitor` subpackage provides tools for collecting information on the state of a station so that operators can easily monitor the health of the telescopes.

+The `pipelines` subpackage enables the setting up of pipelines that process data recorded during station operations.

+`scripts` contain some high level scripts such as a scheduling tool etc.

+Finally, the `calim` subpackage provides algorithms and processing tool to do calibration and imaging of observational data.

 ### How do I get set up? ###